Few people have reached the South Pole on a ski-pulka expedition.

 The climate of the South Pole is polar desert and the place hardly receives any precipitation (snow representing the equivalent of 70 mm of water).
 The air humidity is near zero.
 However, the winds can be strong.

-For this last degree to the South Pole, we will fly to Punta Arenas (Chili) for Union Glacier, then 4 more hours from Union Glacier near latitude 89° South, to begin the expedition.
+For this last degree towards the South Pole, we fly from Punta Arenas (Chile) to Union Glacier, then from Union Glacier to land at 89 degrees south latitude after a flight of over 4 hours, for the start of the expedition.

 Itinerary